 Text Scramble Effect by Justin Windle

-Justin Windle has taken one of the most banal text effects to the next level.
-The rejuvenated typing effect looks simple-but-stylish here.
-The decoding portion of the effect is neat and nifty.
-It is so universal and elegant that it is easily suited to numerous projects.
+Justin Windle has taken one of the banalest text effects up to the next level.
+This typing effect looks simple but stylish.
+This example is so universal and elegant that it could easily be used on numerous types of projects.